 NEET is one of the most competitive and difficult examinations in the country where more than a million candidates compete for entrance into medical colleges across colleges.
 This exam consists of three subjects which are Physics, Chemistry, and Biology respectively.
 The exam is conducted on the subjective examination pattern mode where the questions have to be answered based upon four choices that are given to the students.
 The students who are selected have to possess very high quantitative and qualitative analytical skills as this exam has a very high benchmark and students need to give their best for success in the examinations.

 Hibiscus or China rose is an angiosperm that belongs to the Malvaceae family.
 It is very widely found in the tropical and subtropical regions of the world and is a cultivated plant.
 It is used primarily as an ornamental plant and flower.
 A few other plants belonging to the Malvaceae family are cotton, lady's finger, mallow, etc. The family is also known as the mallow family.
 The Floral Formulas are used to give a description of each plant and its features.

 A floral formula is a numerical and symbolic representation of the morphological features of the flower.
 It depicts the different floral characteristics and structures which make up a flower.

 Hibiscus flower floral formula can be written as follows-

 Br Brl ⊕ ⚥ K(5) C5 A(∞) G(5)

-The floral formula for hibiscus is extremely helpful in depicting floral morphological characters of the flower.
-The floral formula of China Rose along with the floral diagram is important from point of view of the NEET examination.
+The floral formula for the hibiscus is very helpful in depicting the floral morphological characters of the flower.
+The floral formula of China rose along with the floral diagram is important from the perspective of the NEET examination.